Basic rule of programming:

 Techniques for estimating

-will not be analysed during these lectrues.
+SAM will not be discussed in these lectrues.
 Examples of

 such techniques are available in the GAMS model library (CESAM.gms and CESAM2.gms)